-Term Definition

-Capitation A payment arrangement for health care service providers.
-It pays a group of providers in advance for the delivery of health care services.
-They are paid a set amount for each enrolled person on a monthly basis.

-See

-https://www.azahcccs.gov/PlansProviders/RatesAndBilling/ManagedCare/capitationrates.

-for current and historical capitation rates.

-Death Benefits Death benefits include, but are not limited to, the following:

-Lump sum death benefits from SSA or USOPM;

-Railroad Retirement burial benefits;

-VA burial benefits;
+Term Definition Capitation A fixed rate paid to the health plan or program contractor for the delivery of services to each customer enrolled with that health plan or program contractor, regardless of the amount of medical services the customer receives.
+Death Benefits Death benefits include, but are not limited to, the following: • Lump sum death benefits from SSA or USOPM; • Railroad Retirement burial benefits; • VA burial benefits;

-Life insurance proceeds;

-Inheritances in cash or in-kind; or Cash or in-kind gifts given by relatives, friends, or a community group to assist with expenses related to the death.
+Life insurance proceeds; Inheritances in cash or in-kind; or Cash or in-kind gifts given by relatives, friends, or a community group to assist with expenses related to the death.
 Inheritance Inheritance is cash, a right, or a non-cash item given to a person because of someone's death.
-Life Life insurance proceeds include: Proceeds Payments from a life insurance company to the beneficiary of a policy upon the death the insured; Payments to the owner of the policy when the policy is surrendered; or Accelerated life insurance payments.
+Life Insurance Proceeds Life insurance proceeds include: Payments from a life insurance company to the beneficiary of a policy upon the death of the insured; Payments to the owner of the policy when the policy is surrendered; or Accelerated life insurance payments.